AndreaSilva/LSB/Piloto_Dengue/data/Base_Datos/Base_Datos_Dengue/README.md

  - UNVERIFIED --> Unverified sequences designated by NCBI.

 **4.** Genotype (`Genotype`):
- This column contain the Genotype for each serotype of following form:
+ This column contains the Genotype for each serotype of following form:
  - **DENV_1:**
  - Cosmopolitan --> Genotype IV
  - I --> Genotype I